Imperial Household Agency criticized for poor handling of Princess Mako tabloid attacks

 “I believe that I must lend my ear to criticisms of all sorts as a means of self-reflection,” the Empress said.
 “I hope you will forgive me if I have not been considerate enough or if my words have hurt anyone in any way….
 Our society must not be one that does not allow criticism, but I do not want it to be a society that allows criticisms that are not based on fact and are repeated.”

-Under the stress of unprecedented criticism from the media, Empress Emerita Michiko, who was the empress at the time, lost her voice and only began to whisper words after several months.
+Under the stress of unprecedented criticism from the media, Empress Emerita Michiko, who was empress at the time, lost her voice and only began to whisper words after several months.

-The situation resembles that of Princess Mako.
+There are parallels to the situation of Princess Mako.
 In early October, the Imperial Household Agency revealed that she had been diagnosed with complex post-traumatic stress disorder due to years of what it described as public “slander.”

 But Kawanishi points out the difference between past responses and the current cases.
 Normally, the Imperial Household Agency disputes unjust reports published by weekly magazines or other tabloids on its website.
 But in the case of Komuro, it remained silent on the premise that it is a private matter concerning him.